vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/raspberry-pi-live-camera-streaming.md

-# Live Camera Streaming from Raspberry Pi with AI Camera and Picamera2
+# Live Camera Streaming from Raspberry Pi with Camera Module and Picamera2 - the easy way

 ![alt text](./raspberry-pi-live-camera-streaming/raspberry-pi.png)